I would like to make it clear the following contains my opinions only. For legal reasons, this is an abridged version of my original post.

-Woodland eggs come from a flock of 8,000 hens.
+Woodland eggs come from a flock of 7,500-8,000 hens.
 That’s less than some companies like Otaika Poultry Farm, who have 21,000 hens (the mind boggles) but it’s still a huge number of animals.
 Hamish Sutherland, Mainland Poultry’s general manager, admits that some hens will never set foot outdoors.
-FRENZ free range chicken farmer Rob Darby alleges that around 70% of Woodland hens will never set foot outdoors.
-And SPCA chief executive Robyn McDonald seems to agree:
+FRENZ free range chicken farmer Rob Darby alleges that around 70% of Woodland hens will never set foot outdoors (a figure Mainland Poultry disputes).
+And SPCA chief executive Robyn McDonald has this to say :

 Many free-range hens are in barns all their lives, eating only grain.
 Consumers are being cheated if they think every (free-range) egg is equal – they certainly aren’t going to get the beneficial flavours and colour of yolk from the big flocks… Many big producers keep thousands of birds in one barn, with just a tiny exit at one end, and aggressive birds tend to “guard” the door.